nextlevelshit/web-coding-classes/WCC-Session-3/index.md

 *Quests:*

-1. Open the console and click into the comand line to put the cursor there.
+1. Open the console and click into the command line to put the cursor there.
 Hit <kbd>Ctrl</kbd> + <kbd>Space</kbd> to open the drop-down menu with suggestions.
    Just look around.

 2. Type `alert('Hello World')` and hit <kbd>Return</kbd>.